Reconstructing the Assembly of Massive Galaxies. I: The Importance of the Progenitor Effect in the Observed Properties of Quiescent Galaxies at $z\approx 2$: Results

 where the uncertainties of best-fit parameters are estimated as follows.
 We first bootstrap the sample, during which we also resample the value of each measurement using a normal distribution with the uncertainties of \tage and $M_*$ derived from {\sc Prospector} fitting results.
 We then repeat the process 1000 times, and get the 1$\sigma$ uncertainty for the best-fit relation.
 In this way both sample random errors and measurement uncertainties are taken into account.

-\citet{Carnall2019} and \citet{Tacchella2021} also performed the same linear fit using their measurements, which are shown as the red and blue dashed lines in the Figure\footnote{For references, the best-fit relation of \citet{Carnall2019} is $t_{\rm{age}}/Gyr=2.56^{+0.12}_{-0.1}-1.48^{+0.34}_{-0.39}\log_{10}(M_*/10^{11}M_\sun)$, while \citet{Tacchella2021} found it to be $t_{\rm{age}}/Gyr=2.1\pm0.1-1.3\pm0.4\log_{10}(M_*/10^{11}M_\sun)$.}.
+\citet{Carnall2019} and \citet{Tacchella2021} also performed the same linear fit using their measurements\footnote{For reference, the best-fit relation of \citet{Carnall2019} is $t_{\rm{age}}/Gyr=2.56^{+0.12}_{-0.1}-1.48^{+0.34}_{-0.39}\log_{10}(M_*/10^{11}M_\sun)$, while \citet{Tacchella2021} found it to be $t_{\rm{age}}/Gyr=2.1\pm0.1-1.3\pm0.4\log_{10}(M_*/10^{11}M_\sun)$.}, which are shown as the red and blue dashed lines in Figure \ref{fig:mass_zp}.
 Compared with our QGs, their samples are at lower redshift $0.5<z<1.3$ where rest-frame UV/optical spectroscopy is still feasible for statistically significant QG samples using current instrumentations.
-Both studies included spectra to their SED modellings for the reconstructions of SFHs.
+Both studies included spectra to their SED modellings for the SFH reconstructions.
 We find very good agreement between our best-fit relation and that of \citet{Carnall2019}, suggesting that the SFH of QGs can be robustly reconstructed even without spectroscopy, if sensitive, panchromatic photometry is available (also see Appendix \ref{app:tng} for our tests with simulated galaxies).
-In fact, given that in both \citeauthor{Carnall2019} and \citeauthor{Tacchella2021} cases the wavelength spectral coverage is very narrow, and because the accurate absolute flux calibration for the ground-based spectroscopic data is challenging, the continuum shape is modelled using the polynomials rather than a pure stellar synthesis model.
+In fact, given that in both \citeauthor{Carnall2019} and \citeauthor{Tacchella2021} cases the wavelength range of spectral coverage is very narrow, and because the accurate absolute flux calibration for the ground-based spectroscopic data is challenging, the continuum shape is modelled using the polynomials rather than a pure stellar synthesis model.
 Unless the spectra have multiple detections of stellar spectral features (e.g. absorptions) with high SNRs, the real information gained from the spectra is limited.

 A $\approx0.4$ Gyr offset is seen between our best-fit relation and that of \citet{Tacchella2021}.
 This is unlikely due to the sample selection effects, because all QGs are selected using the UVJ technique and the $M_*$ distributions are very similar.
 While \citet{Tacchella2021} also used \prospector, they assumed the Continuity prior while we are using the Dirichlet prior.
 As one can see in detail in Appendix \ref{app:tng}, compared with the Dirichlet prior, using the Continuity prior over-estimates \tage by $\approx0.5$ Gyr for the Illustris-TNG QGs at $z\sim2$, which is quantitatively consistent with the offset seen here.
 We therefore believe the offset is primarily caused by different assumptions on the prior of non-parametric SFHs.
 Although the magnitude of the offset is small (within 0.5$\sigma$) compared to the dispersion of the relation (next paragraph), nevertheless, it immediately shows the potentially significant systematics introduced by priors for the similar studies, and also highlights the importance in understanding the imprint of the priors on the reconstructed SFHs.